julian-khan/weather-app/README.md

 Creating this app also led me to realise that there is a lot that I do not yet know about both front-end and back-end development.
 I am therefore keen to continue to learn about new technologies and to improve my skills as a developer.
 I will achieve these aims through continued proactive independent learning, completing more projects, continuing with my online masters degree and by gaining employment as a junior developer.

 Once employed, I will proactively learn about my organisation's codebase and technology stack.
 I will also endeavour to quickly improve my competencies in the skills needed in my role and seek feedback and learn from experienced colleagues.
-I am extremely passionate about software developemnt and wish to apply what I have learned to bring value to your organisation.
+I am extremely passionate about software developement and wish to apply what I have learned to bring value to your organisation.

 Thank you for taking the time to read this description.